OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

-For a static analysis of the implementation you need access to the source code of the backend service.
-Identify the type of authentication used and make sure that appropriate form of authentication is performed.
-What's "appropriate" must be assessed on a per-app basis.
+For a static analysis of the authentication logic you need access to the source code of the backend service.
+Inspect the client-side and server-side source code to verify that appropriate types of authentication are used.

-Consider industry best practices when assessing authentication of a particular mobile app.
-For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication is sufficient.
+Consider industry best practices in your review.
+For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication (combined with a reasonable password policy) is sufficient.
 For example, this form of authentication is used by most social apps.

-For sensitive applications, adding a second authentication factor and stricter session management might be appropriate.
-Consider for example apps that enable access to highly sensitive information like credit card numbers, personal information, or allow users to move funds.
+For sensitive apps, adding a second authentication factor is usually appropriate.
+Consider for example apps that enable access to highly sensitive information like credit card numbers or allow users to move funds.
 In some industries, there are also compliance considerations.
 For example, financial apps need to ensure compliance to the Payment Card Industry Data Security Standard (PCI DSS), Gramm Leech Bliley Act and Sarbanes-Oxley Act (SOX).
 For the US healthcare sector, compliance considerations include the Health Insurance Portability and Accountability Act (HIPAA) Privacy, Security, Breach Notification Rules and Patient Safety Rule.

-What's appropriate depends on the type and sensitivity level of the app.
-You may use the OWASP Mobile AppSec Verification Standard as a guideline:

-- Username/password authentication is recommended for level 1 (non-critical) apps.
-- 2-factor authentication is recommended for level 2 (sensitive) apps.
+You can also use the [OWASP Mobile AppSec Verification Standard](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x09-V4-Authentication_and_Session_Management_Requirements.md "OWASP MASVS: Authentication") as a guideline.
+For non-critical apps ("level 1"), the MASVS lists the following requirements pertaining to authentication:

+- If the app provides users with access to a remote service, an acceptable form of authentication such as username/password authentication is performed at the remote endpoint.
+- A password policy exists and is enforced at the remote endpoint.
+- The remote endpoint implements an exponential back-off, or temporarily locks the user account, when incorrect authentication credentials are submitted an excessive number of times.

+For sensitive apps ("Level 2"), the MASVS adds the following:

+- A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced.
+- Step-up authentication is required to enable actions that deal with sensitive data or transactions.

-Afterwards locate all APIs that provide sensitive information and functions, and verify that authorization is consistently enforced.
+Locate all APIs that provide sensitive information and functions, and verify that authorization is consistently enforced.

 Ideally, authentication mechanisms shouldn't be implemented from scratch but built on top of proven frameworks.
 Many popular frameworks provide ready-made functionality for authentication and session management.
 If the app uses framework APIs for authentication, make sure to check the security documentation of these frameworks and verify that the recommended best practices have been followed.
 Examples for widely used frameworks on server side are: